lggaray/Medical_Report_Generation/README.md

 ```bash
 python preprocess.py --data $DATA_DIR --dest-dir $DEST_DIR
 ```
-Note that the resulting directory `DEST_DIR` will be quite large; the features for training and validation images take up 157GB and 77GB already.
+Note that the resulting directory `DEST_DIR` will be quite large.
 Experiments with HDF5 shows that there's a significant slowdown due to concurrent access with multiple data workers (see [this discussion](https://discuss.pytorch.org/t/hdf5-multi-threaded-alternative/6189) and [this note](https://cyrille.rossant.net/moving-away-hdf5/)).
 Hence, the preprocessing script saves CNN features of different images into separate files.

 ### Training
 To get started with training a model on SQuAD, you might find the following commands helpful: